-October is National Disability Employment Awareness Month.
-It is a time to celebrate the contributions of those with disabilities, including people with chronic conditions like Turner Syndrome (TS), who may have other physical or cognitive disabilities.
-The Turner Syndrome Foundation (TSF) would also like to introduce you to Donna Russo, an inspiring woman, dancer, actor, and activist who is living with TS and also a form of muscular dystrophy.
+March is National Disability Awareness Month.
+It is a time to celebrate the contributions of those with disabilities, including people who also have chronic conditions like Turner syndrome (TS).
+While TS is not in itself a disability, some individuals with the condition can also have physical or cognitive disabilities.
+The Turner Syndrome Foundation (TSF) would like to introduce you to Donna Russo, an inspiring woman, dancer, actor, and activist who is living–and thriving–with TS and also a rare form of muscular dystrophy.

 People with Disabilities in the U.S.